 For addiction treatment services to work, the staff has to be both stellar and experienced.
 The staff at any rehab center in America will usually reveal decades of professional experience in the field of addiction.
 We at Sunflower Wellness Retreat are no different.
 In fact, some of our staff members are veterans of addiction treatment with multiple decades of experience in the field.
 Our addiction treatment staff members have all their licenses, training, and certifications.
 It is important to understand and remember that drug treatment facilities are state-run.
 Usually, the professionals who work at such facilities are subject to a stringent state credentialing process.
 In fact, the requirements for inpatient rehab centers are some of the most stringent and advanced out there for residential organizations.

-We are proud of our incredibly knowledgeable addiction treatment staff.
-One that consists of degrees including MD, MD Psychologist, RN, LPN, LAC, LMSW, MBA, MSEd Physiology, and TLAC.
+We are proud of our incredibly knowledgeable addiction treatment staff, whose degrees including MD, MD Psychologist, RN, LPN, LAC, LMSW, MBA, MSEd Physiology, and TLAC.